 - 2. Does the Port have an Environmental License?

 The Port of Albany does not hold an Environmental License, as it is no longer a Prescribed Premises, and is therefore not required to.
-Leaseholders AustSand and Albany Bulk Handling do hold Environmental Licences.
+One of the Port’s leaseholders, AustSand, does hold an Environmental Licence.
+The Department of Water and Environmental Regulation (DWER) regulates industrial emissions and discharges to the environment through a works approval and licensing process, under Part V of the Environmental Protection Act 1986 (EP Act).

 - 3. Does the Port have an Environmental Management Plan?